-If I could not carry out the processing I would no longer have a practice.
-There are no additional specific data protection rules that apply to my processing, but I am bound by the laws of confidentiality, legal professional privilege and professional obligations in the Code of Conduct.
-I am also bound by other laws of general applicability such as anti-money laundering provisions which require me to keep records.
-I am also complying with guidance issued by the ICO, the Bar Council and the Bar Standards Board in the way in which I process personal data.
+If we could not carry out the processing there would be no central administration of chambers and this would impinge on access to justice for our clients.
+There are no additional specific data protection rules that apply to our processing, but we are bound by the laws of confidentiality, legal professional privilege and professional obligations in the Code of Conduct.
+We are also bound by other laws of general applicability such as employment law, accounting conventions and anti-money laundering provisions which require us to keep records.
+We are also complying with guidance issued by the ICO, the Bar Council and the Bar Standards Board in the way in which we process personal data.